An adverse drug reaction is any undesired or unintended consequence that occurs when a drug is given as appropriate treatment for a condition.

-What are other serious hypersensitivity reactions for which one would consider a contraindication to penicillin until assessed by an allergist?
+Other serious hypersensitivity reactions for which one would consider a contraindication to penicillin until assessed by an allergist

 What if a patient is truly allergic to penicillin or while awaiting an oral challenge test or assessment by an allergist?